Shan Wijayalal De Silva

-Shan Wijayalal De Silva is a Sri Lankan politician and Member of Parliament (MP) for the Galle District since 2020.
+Shan Wijayalal De Silva (born 17 August 1959) is a Sri Lankan politician and former member of parliament for the Galle District from 2020 to 2024.
 Since 1 January 2024, he has belonged to the Samagi Jana Balawegaya.
-He formerly belonged to the Sri Lanka Freedom Party and the Freedom People's Alliance.
+He previously belonged to the Sri Lanka Freedom Party.

-He has previously served three times as the Chief Minister of the Southern Province from 2004 to 2019.
-Several months after leaving the office, Shan Wijayalal De Silva was sworn in as the new Governor of the Eastern Province on 5 June 2019 before President Maithripala Sirisena at the Presidential Secretariat, Colombo.
+He has previously served as Chief Minister of the Southern Province from 2004 to 2019.
+Less than two months after leaving the office, Shan Wijayalal De Silva was sworn in as Governor of the Eastern Province, and served for five months from 5 June to 16 November 2019.

+Corruption allegations

+On 10 June 2026, De Silva was arrested by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) over allegations of corruption amounting to Rs.
+16.5 million (approximately US$48,910) in 2019 and procurement irregularities.
+Subsequently he was remanded until 12 June 2026 by the Colombo Chief Magistrate's Court.